-Thomas Creedy is theologian at large for the south west London Vineyard
+Thomas Creedy is editorial director for IVP and theologian at large for the south west London Vineyard

 Have you ever disagreed with another Christian?
 Do you have questions about the bounds of Church unity, or wonder at what point you should leave a church or recognise a state of disunity?
 Writing from an Anglican perspective, Christopher Landau’s new book aims to tackle these questions.